Free domestic shipping on orders over $75

 If you simply want to get your beans from dry form to cooked form (whether to eat plain or in a recipe), follow these tips:

 • Rinse your beans (whether soaked or not).
-Add them to a pot and cover with 2 inches of water.
+Add them to a pot and cover the beans with 2 inches of water.

 • Bring to a boil.
 Then reduce heat to a simmer and cover or partially cover the pot, depending on how tender you want them.
 Beans that cook uncovered tend to keep their shape - great for salads, etc. Beans that are covered, get a bit softer- great for dips, etc.